If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 View this post on Instagram

-Now, the 719 is a bit different.
-This one’s built on the ASHM last, which is narrower and more almond-shaped.
-So if you’ve got wider feet, you might notice a snugger fit across the forefoot compared to the Baobab or the moc toes.
+If you’ve got wider feet, you might notice a snugger fit across the forefoot compared to the Baobab or the moc toes.

 Jim Green Lasts: Which One’s Right for You?

-If you’re new to boots or shoemaking in general, a last is basically the foot-shaped mold that every boot is built around.
-It’s what gives the boot its shape, volume, and fit.
-Kind of like the skeleton under the leather.
+A last is basically the foot-shaped mold that every boot is built around.
+It decides the boot’s shape, volume, and fit.

 The JG Last